 About Chateau de Robert le Diable

-Chateau de Robert le Diable is a French feudal castle from the time of the Dukes of Normandy.
-It is situated at Moulineaux, near Rouen, in the département of Seine-Maritime at the side of the A13 autoroute.
+Chateau de Robert le Diable (properly albeit less commonly known as Chateau de Moulineaux) is a French feudal castle from the time of the Dukes of Normandy.
+The chateau is situated at Moulineaux, near Rouen, in the département of Seine-Maritime in Normandy.

-It is known that the English King Richard I stayed here.
-His brother, King John destroyed the castle during his struggle with the King Philip II Augustus of France.
-The latter rebuilt it.
+It is known that the English King Richard I stayed here although his brother, King John, destroyed the castle during his struggle with the King Philip II Augustus of France, who would later rebuild it.
 During the Hundred Years’ War, the people of Rouen destroyed the towers to prevent the castle being used by the English.

 Still proudly standing but half ruined, Chateau de Robert le Diable is today furnished with various artefacts as well as reconstructed scenes of local history and life in the Middle Ages.
 Open between 10am and 6pm, you can freely wonder the remains of this once impressive Norman stronghold.
 The castle is owned and managed by the Agglomeration community of Rouen and has been classified as a monument historique since 1935.

 Situated just off the A13 between Paris and Caen, the Chateau de Robert le Diable is hard to miss if you’re headed there by car.
 The medieval centre of Rouen is also only a 27 minute drive via the N338.